LearnOnDemandSystems/docs/lod/cloud-security-review.md

 ## Cloud Security Review.
 Lab profiles that use cloud orchestration are subject to a cloud security review.
-Until a review is completed, the lab cannot be launched via TMS, API, LTI, or other methods outside of the LOD interface.
+Until a review is completed, the lab cannot be launched via TMS, API, LTI, or other methods outside of the Labondemand interface.

 ### How to Request a Security Review